Cryptography 101

 Experiment 1

-• The XOR Cipher is one of the most common cryptographic technique that sits right at the heart of many modern day ciphers
+- The XOR Cipher is one of the most common cryptographic technique that sits right at the heart of many modern day ciphers

-• XOR is a logical operator, which transforms binary digits through an "Exclusive OR" filter ("logic gate", with the symbol ⊕)
+- XOR is a logical operator, which transforms binary digits through an "Exclusive OR" filter ("logic gate", with the symbol ⊕)

-• Each key on the keyboard is already represented by a number known as the ASCII code.
+- Each key on the keyboard is already represented by a number known as the ASCII code.
 Since there's 8 bits to a byte, this means each key is a combination of 8 binary code.
-This includes characters accented characters such as é even if such a character key may not be present on your keyboard
+This includes characters accented characters such as

 Instructions

-1. Go ahead and write a plain text message (keep it to within 12 characters for this exercise).
+- Go ahead and write a plain text message (keep it to within 12 characters for this exercise).
 This may be a keyphase to your security safe somewhere, or it could be a secret code to a vault that nobody else should have access to.

-2. Now, enter an 8-bit binary key, which in layman terms, mean a string of 8-digit 0s and 1s.
+- Now, enter an 8-bit binary key, which in layman terms, mean a string of 8-digit 0s and 1s.
 This key is used to perform the XOR cipher, and nobody else should know this key except for its intended audience (sender and receiver).

-3. Notice how your string is first converted into ASCII, and then its binary representation.
+- Notice how your string is first converted into ASCII, and then its binary representation.
 When you hit encrypt, the XOR Cipher is performed, resulting in our cipher text.
 We can thus mail this message out over an email service, chat provider, or just any other communication medium ("channel").

-4. The intended receiver of this cipher text would have the key you entered in (3), allowing him/her to perform the XOR cipher, in effect reversing the encryption process.
+- The intended receiver of this cipher text would have the key you entered in (3), allowing him/her to perform the XOR cipher, in effect reversing the encryption process.
 This decryption process works because XOR is an involutory function, or "self-inverse" function.
 Any other person (whether a malicious adversary or not) might intercept the message but would have to also know the key in order to correctly decipher the mssage or risk entering an incorrect password.

 As we've seen from the experiment above, symmetric cryptography ("secret key cryptography", "shared key cryptography") requires that the sender and receiver have agreed on the key.
 Once that is established, it did not matter that the adversary have undesired knowledge of other pieces of the encryption algorithm because they would still need to expend considerable effort into decrypting the message without knowing the key.
 In the experiment above, we could have chosen for the hexadecimal notation instead of ASCII representation as they also, conveniently, provides a one-to-one correspondence between the hex digit and a 4-bit string ("nibble").
 The adversary, having learned of this, would still require knowledge of the key or resort to using other methods such as through a brute force algorithm.